Oral language is the cornerstone of a child's future success.

 The good news is that, if identified early, oral language skills can be improved by suitable language interventions.

-Early assessment of language abilities means no child is left behind.
+Early assessment of language abilities means no child needs to be left behind.